seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > ettāvatā paññāvacaraṁ, ettāvatā vaṭṭaṁ vattati itthattaṁ paññāpanāya yadidaṁ
 > nāmarūpaṁ saha viññāṇena*.[^fn64]
 >
-> In so far only, *Ānanda*, can one be born, or grow old, or die, or pass away,
+> In so far only, Ānanda, can one be born, or grow old, or die, or pass away,
 > or reappear, in so far only is there any pathway for verbal expression, in so
 > far only is there any pathway for terminology, in so far only is there any
 > pathway for designation, in so far only is the range of wisdom, in so far only